‘Health & Safety Help’ Standard Terms and Conditions

-“Agreement” means the agreement based on these terms and conditions between the Company and the Client for the Software and/or performance of the Services;
+“Agreement” means the agreement based on these terms and conditions between the Company and the Client for the provision of the Services;

 “Company” means Health & Safety Help, a trading name of Gorf Management Ltd, Company Registration No. 10076254, Reg.
 Office, 80 Broadwater Road, Worthing, BN14 8AW